header

 Is your 'to do' list a mile long?
 Do you find it hard to fit everything into your day, and do you do a lot of fixing for other people - family, kids, colleagues?

-If you're constantly under pressure, your body responds by releasing the hormone cortisol, which encourages your body to store fat around the middle.
+If you're constantly under pressure, you're tapping into the relationship between the hormone cortisol and stress.
+Your body responds to stress by releasing the hormone cortisol, which encourages your body to store fat around the middle.
+Stress and belly fat go hand in hand.

 Slowed metabolism

 Your body burns food less efficiently as you get older.
-Even if you've maintained the same weight for years, if you go into your menopause without making changes to your diet and taking more exercise, you're likely to gain.
+Even if you've maintained the same weight for years, if you go into your menopause without making changes to your diet and taking more exercise, you're likely to gain, especially around the midriff.

 Stomach bloating

-Women in menopause sometimes complain of increased stomach bloating.
-Stress can affect your digestion, and can also cause Irritable Bowel Syndrome, which can cause a bloated stomach.
+Women in menopause sometimes complain of increased stomach bloating, which can contribute to an apple-shaped body.
+Stress during menopause can affect your digestion, and can also cause Irritable Bowel Syndrome, which can cause a bloated stomach.

 Think about the reasons that contribute to YOUR fat belly.
 And find out more about menopausal weight gain.
 Then you can work out the best ways to reduce the fat around your abdominals.